Developer-Autodesk/library-javascript-viewer-extensions/README.md

 ##Description

-A collection of various JavaScript extensions for the viewer, showing off what is doable with client-side JavaScript APIs.
+A collection of various JavaScript extensions for the viewer, showing what is doable with the client-side JavaScript API.

 ##Dependencies

-These sample extensions need to be loaded with viewer client JavaScript API.
+Some extensions are dependent on specific files which are placed in the same directory.
+Dependencies need to be loaded before loading the extension, using a simple <script> tag in your html or dynamically using require or equivalent.
+The path of dependencies needs to be modified accordingly to your setup.

 ##Setup/Usage Instructions